GLOBAL MARKETS-Asia stocks in limbo as dollar takes the lead

 DOLLAR IN DEMAND

-With European Union core inflation three percentage points above the European Central Bank's 2% target, markets are wagering on another half-point rate hike in September.
-0#ECBWATCH

-The gloomy economic outlook has seen the euro drop almost 1.7% so far this week to $1.0078 EUR=EBS and back toward its July nadir at $0.9950.
+The gloomy economic outlook has seen the euro drop 1.7% so far this week to $1.0070 EUR=EBS and back toward its July nadir at $0.9950.

-The dollar has also gained 2.0% on the yen this week to reach 136.28 JPY=EBS, the highest since late July.
-Against a basket of currencies it was up 1.8% for the week 107.60 =USD.
+The dollar has also gained 2.0% on the yen this week to reach 136.38 JPY=EBS, the highest since late July.
+Against a basket of currencies it was up 1.9% for the week to 107.66 =USD.

 Sterling was another casualty, losing 1.8% for the week to $1.1917 GBP=.
 Investors fear inflation in Britain at a stratospheric 10.1% will lead the Bank of England (BoE) to keep hiking and actually force a recession.